-The District leases its copiers under a cost-per-copy lease agreement, with a guaranteed minimum amount payable monthly.
-The lease is dated May 1, 2014 and has a term of 5 (five) years.
+The District leases its copiers under several lease agreements.
 It is the procedure of the District to regularly upgrade this equipment before the lease term expires.
 These continually revolving leases are classified as operating leases.
 Future minimum lease payments under the various leases are as follows:

-The rental expense for these leases at June 30, 2018 was \$85,875.
+The rental expense for these leases at June 30, 2019 was \$103,147.